Shawn J. Parry – GilesAffiliate Faculty Member

 Skye de Saint FelixAffiliate Student Member

-Skye is a Ph.D. student pursuing a doctoral degree in Communication with a specialization in rhetoric.
+Skye is a Ph.D. candidate pursuing a doctoral degree in Communication with a specialization in rhetoric.
 She earned her B.A. and M.A. from the University of Arkansas at Fayetteville where she studied rhetoric and gender.
 She broadly studies political communication and gender justice.
 Skye currently researches how rhetoric affects gender discourses involving women’s health, policy, and rights, particularly abortion rhetoric and sexual assault.

 Lauren HunterAffiliate Student Member